AmkSk/homeberry/README.md

 - Simple and nice interface for calling requests (HTTP GET)
 - Settings screen for creating / editing existing requests
 - Option to import / export your configuration to a json file
+- Android App Shortcuts - launch your requests directly from the launcher (only first four requests will show up)

 ## How to install